tanisha14082002parkash/Python-game/README.md

 # Python-game
-Hi, I’m @tanisha14082002parkash
+1.Hi, I’m @tanisha14082002parkash
-👀 I’m interested in dsa and webdevelopment
+2. 👀 I’m interested in dsa and webdevelopment.
-🌱 I’m currently learning ml, backend web development.
+3. 🌱 I’m currently learning ml, backend web development.
-💞️ I’m looking to collaborate on projects related to ML and WebDev.
+4. 💞️ I’m looking to collaborate on projects related to ML and WebDev.
-📫 How to reach me: email tanisha.parkash@gmail.com
+5. 📫 How to reach me: email tanisha.parkash@gmail.com
 I have uploaded some of my projects:

 ML project: Improving model accuracy using AdaBoost classifier